27+ Mobile Marketing Statistics

 What percentage of emails are read on a mobile device?

-According to a report by Blue Corona, approximately 75% of Americans have a habit of checking their email by using their smartphones.
-Every 3 in 5 smartphone users further check their email on the go.
+Approximately 75% of Americans have a habit of checking their email on their smartphones.
+Every 3 in 5 smartphone users worldwide check their email on the go.

 Smartphones have practically taken over digital communications.
 Many say that the next big thing shaping pretty much everything in this age is artificial intelligence and voice search combined with smartphones.
 A mobile-centered approach, therefore, is the smartest strategy here, as confirmed by the mobile marketing statistics listed above.
 Use them to craft a proactive mobile marketing strategy for your business.

-Sources: Statista, Stat Counter, Statista, Web FX, Statista, Monster Insights, Business Insider, Business 2 Community, Convince & Convert, Make A Website Hub, IMPACT, Quora Creative, HubSpot, Think with Google, Blue Corona, Finances Online, UK Web Host Review, Think with Google, Statista, Higher Visibility
+Sources: Statista, Stat Counter, Statista, Web FX, Statista, Monster Insights, Business Insider, Statista, Business 2 Community, Convince & Convert, Stat Counter, Stat Counter, Make a Website Hub, Restaurant Engine, Quora Creative, HubSpot, Think with Google, Statista, IMPACT, Blue Corona, Citrusbits, Finances Online, SuperOffice, Think with Google, Statista